JvanKatwijk/qt-dab/structure.md

 The Qt-DAB main program, traditionally called "main.cpp" "knows" a single class that seems to do all the work

   * the class  RadioInterface controls the GUI.
-It ensures that on program startup a device is started, or if requiored, is selected first, and it starts the processing.
+It ensures that on program startup a device is started, or if required, is selected first, after which processing is started.

   * the class "ensembleHandler" implements the management and display  of the services list.

   * the class "configHandler" "owns" the window with the same name and is responsible for setting and registering the settings for the processes